molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 In this instance, we have sufficient evidence (X2=9.73, p=0.002) that smoking and MI are significantly associated.
-Pearson residuals can be inspected to explore which groups are contributing to this evidence.
+Pearson residuals can be inspected to explore which groups are contributing most to this evidence.

 ``` r
 round(chisq$residuals, 3)